 What you may not be aware of is that certain scents, at face value wholly unrelated to the subject matter, have the power, when delivered correctly, to affect consumers’ moods, judgments, and sense of well-being, as well as how they perceive and feel about the brands, products, services, environments, and people they encounter in its presence; not to mention how long, accurately and to what degree they recall that experience.

 For example, did you know that wearing certain floral-spice fragrances can reduce a woman's perceived weight by as much as 7%?
 Or that in the presence of certain citric aromas, men often perceive women around them to be on average 6 years younger than they actually are?

 We are certainly not advocating that anyone should want to be perceived as weighing less or appearing younger.
 However, as a marketer one would have to be missing a sense or two not to realize the value of such cognitive biases, even if they are, as in these cases and as is often the case with olfaction, culture-dependent.

 Furthermore, it is possible to deliver scents whereby they communicate directly with the subconscious, without the conscious mind ever being made aware.
 One can even target a scent at the subconscious, whilst simultaneously delivering an altogether different message, still through olfaction, to the conscious mind of the same individual.
 With such tactics, the incredible can be readily achieved and truly immersive experiences generated.

-What I would like to witness is a conscious shift in the culture of experiential marketing that acknowledges the huge untapped resource of MSMA and seeks to adopt its technologies and methodologies, already being used with astounding success in retail for over a decade, to elevate the experiences being offered to people.
-What a great way to move the industry forward into an exciting new phase of its evolution.
+What we would like to witness is a conscious shift in the culture of experiential marketing that acknowledges the huge untapped resource of MSMA and seeks to adopt its technologies and methodologies, already being used with astounding success in retail for over a decade, to elevate the experiences being offered to people.
+What a great marketing strategy to move the industry forward into an exciting new phase of its evolution.